 Here are some reasons to incorporate a saltwater system in your pool.

 Reduced chlorine smell.
 Although the chlorine levels remain the same as manual dosing chlorine, the smell is not as overwhelming as the dosing of chlorine is a much slower process, some people with asthma prefer salt pools due to the reduced smell.

 It’s great for the skin.
 Those with sensitive skin may find that a saltwater pool is better for them.
-Like seawater it has a gentle exfoliating affect.
+Like seawater, it has a gentle exfoliating effect.
 The water feels softer and has a moisturising effect on the skin.
-However, it can leave a slight residue on skin and some people do not appreciate this residue especially in their hair.
+However, it can leave a slight residue on the skin and some people do not appreciate this residue especially in their hair.

 Contains low salt levels.
 Yes, the pool will contain salt, but it is far less than the sea, around a 10th, therefore swimming with your eyes open is easily done and therefore is great for families with children.

 Easier to maintain.
 Saltwater pools are easier to maintain than chlorinated pools, however, you still need to check pH levels, etc. You may experience a salt residue build up in tiled pools, but this is easy to manage by a simple brush and clean.
 Chlorine pools often experience green algae but salt water pools continue to create the perfect amount of chlorine to stop this occurring.

 Health benefits.
 It is believed that regular swimming in saltwater pools has an impact on a person’s health, it is believed to help with muscles, draw toxins from the body and improve skin conditions.